 - Engine-related injuries (mechanics or factory workers)

-Even though Massachusetts has limited scarring awards to the face, neck, and hands, they have not limited other types of non-scarring disfigurements.
-For example, if you get run over at work with a forklift and that severely injures your leg, you can still get benefits if you end up with a limp for the rest of your life.
-You may also receive benefits if your leg is visibly mangled, even if you are wearing long pants.
+Even though Massachusetts has limited compensation to scars on the face, neck, and hands, they have not limited other types of non-scarring disfigurements.
+For example, if you are run over with a forklift causing severe injures to your leg, you may receive benefits for a chronic limp or other permanent effects.
+You may also, for example, receive benefits if your leg is visibly damaged.